MORE > News on how companies are adapting to the coronavirus crisis

-Fleet News hosted a webinar discussion on July 28 at 11am looking at the UK business response to the fleet challenges presented by Covid-19 and what it means for future fleet policy.
+Fleet News hosted a webinar discussion on July 28 looking at the UK business response to the fleet challenges presented by Covid-19 and what it means for future fleet policy.

 By Paul Hollick, chair of the Association of Fleet Professionals (AFP)

 Video introduction from Fleet News editor-in-chief Stephen Briers

 Europcar has launched a ‘Deliver and Collect’ service for business and private customers, reflecting the growth in home deliveries during Covid-19.

 By Matthew Garrett, programme manager at Entec Si

 Crossleys Accident Repair has paid tribute to the support received from Lex Autolease during the coronavirus crisis.